dspeyer/dspeyer.github.io/magic.md

 A spirit can operate a body if magic forms an interface.
 Some spirits can cast this spell themselves, but even those mostly cannot gather appropriate materials without assistance.

 Many spirits are natives of other planes.
 Some of those are structured to be easy to pull into ours.
-Summoning spells do three things: pull a spirit from its native plane to the caster's location, control it, and connect it to a suitable body.
+Summoning spells pull a spirit from its native plane to the caster's, and connect it to a suitable body.
 Interplanar travel mostly makes mockery of distance, so there's no need to worry about whether a suitable spirit is "nearby".
 If the constructed body is rendered non-functional, the magic holding the spirit on this plane will also be broken.

 ## Spirits, Bodies and Reproduction